Eighty Years' War, 1621–1648: Political deadlock (1630–1631)

-The loss of Wesel and 's-Hertogenbosch (a city that had been fortified according to the most modern standards, often incorporating Dutch innovations in fortification), in short succession, caused a sensation in Europe.
+The capture of Wesel and 's-Hertogenbosch (a city that had been fortified according to the most modern standards, often incorporating Dutch innovations in fortification), in short succession, caused a sensation in Europe.
 It demonstrated that the Dutch, for the moment, enjoyed strategic superiority. 's-Hertogenbosch was the linchpin of the ring of Spanish fortifications in Brabant; its loss left a gaping hole in the Spanish front.
 Thoroughly shaken, Philip IV now overruled Olivares and offered an unconditional truce.
 The States General refused to consider this offer until the Imperial forces had left Dutch territory.
 Only after this had been accomplished did they remit the Spanish offer to the States of the provinces for consideration.
 The popular debate that followed split the provinces.
 Friesland, Groningen and Zeeland, predictably, rejected the proposal.
 Frederick Henry appears to have favoured it personally, but he was hampered by the political divisions in the province of Holland where radical Counter-Remonstrants and moderates were unable to agree.
 The Counter-Remonstrants urged in guarded terms a final eradication of "Remonstrant" tendencies in the Republic (thus establishing internal "unity") before a truce could even be considered.
 The radical Calvinist preachers urged a "liberation" of more of the Spanish Netherlands.
 Shareholders in the WIC dreaded the prospect of a truce in the Americas, which would thwart the plans of that company to stage an invasion of Portuguese Brazil.
 The peace party and the war party in the States of Holland therefore perfectly balanced each other and deadlock ensued.
 Nothing was decided during 1629 and 1630.

 To break the deadlock in the States of Holland, Frederick Henry planned a sensational offensive in 1631.
-He intended to invade Flanders and make a deep thrust toward Dunkirk, like his brother had done in 1600.
+He intended to invade Flanders and make a deep thrust toward Dunkirk, as his brother had done in 1600.
 His expedition was even larger.
 He embarked 30,000 men and 80 field guns on 3,000 rivercraft for his amphibious descent on IJzendijke.
 From there he penetrated to the Bruges-Ghent canal that the Brussels government had dug to circumvent the Dutch blockade of the coastal waters.
-Unfortunately, at this stage a sizeable Spanish force appeared to his rear, which caused a row with panicky deputies-in-the-field that, as usual, were micro-managing the campaign for the States General.
+However, at this time a sizeable Spanish force appeared to his rear, which caused a row with panicky deputies-in-the-field that sought to manage the campaign for the States General.
 The civilians prevailed, and a very angry Frederick Henry had to order an ignominious retreat of the Dutch invading force.
+On 12 and 13 September 1631, the Dutch won the naval Battle of the Slaak which prevented the Spanish from dividing the Dutch Republic.